National Wrestling Alliance: 1993–2012

 On August 27, 1994, NWA: Eastern Championship Wrestling (ECW) held a World Title tournament for the vacant NWA World Heavyweight Championship.
 Unbeknownst to any one, the event was staged for ECW's public withdrawal from the NWA, with tournament winner Shane Douglas throwing down the NWA title belt and instead picking up the ECW Heavyweight Championship belt, proclaiming himself to be the ECW World Heavyweight Champion.
-ECW founder Tod Gordon would subsequently announce ECW's secession from the NWA, rechristening the promotion as Extreme Championship Wrestling.
+ECW founder Tod Gordon subsequently announced ECW's secession from the NWA, rechristening the promotion as Extreme Championship Wrestling.

+From 1994 to 1997 the most visible NWA promotion was Dennis Coralluzzo's NWA New Jersey/Championship Wrestling America, which lasted until 2000.
+NWA New Jersey worked with promotions such as IWA Japan and Steve Corino's North Carolina-based NWA 2000; the latter eventually merged with the New Jersey territory.

 In 1998, the World Wrestling Federation reached an agreement to use the likeness of the NWA titles, branding, and its history, to create a storyline.
 It would be later claimed that WWE still owned the rights.
 Despite the NWA receiving international television publicity during the angle, it was considered a failure due to low viewer interests.

-In June 2002, Jeff and Jerry Jarrett launched a new promotion called NWA: Total Nonstop Action (NWA:TNA; now known as Impact Wrestling).
+In June 2002, Jeff and Jerry Jarrett launched a new promotion called NWA: Total Nonstop Action (NWA:TNA).
 NWA:TNA was given creative control over the NWA World Heavyweight and World Tag Team championships through an agreement with the NWA.
-This would last until March 2007, when the NWA terminated its agreement with TNA.
-TNA would lose control over the NWA World Heavyweight and World Tag Team championships by the morning of the 2007 Sacrifice pay-per-view event on May 13.
+This lasted until March 2007, when the NWA terminated its agreement with TNA.
+TNA lost control over the NWA World Heavyweight and World Tag Team championships by the morning of the 2007 Sacrifice pay-per-view event on May 13.

 On September 17, 2010, KDOC-TV Los Angeles premiered NWA: Championship Wrestling from Hollywood.